MohamedAymanHosny/Heart-Disease-Prediction/README.md

 - `newton-cg`
 - `saga`

-وتم اختيار الأفضل بناءً على Cross-Validation باستخدام **F1 Score**، وكانت النتيجة الأفضل مع:
+The best solver based on F1 Score was:

 `liblinear`

 ### 2. Random Forest

-تم استخدام `RandomizedSearchCV` لعمل Hyperparameter Tuning باستخدام **100 iteration** على شبكة واسعة من الـ hyperparameters.
+`RandomizedSearchCV` was used for hyperparameter tuning with **100 iterations** over a wide hyperparameter search space.

 ### 3. XGBoost

-تم استخدام `RandomizedSearchCV` لعمل Hyperparameter Tuning على مجموعة من الـ hyperparameters الخاصة بـ XGBoost.
+`RandomizedSearchCV` was also used for XGBoost hyperparameter tuning.

-### 4. Deep Learning (MLP)
+### 4. Deep Learning — MLP

-تم عمل Architecture Search على **7 معماريات مختلفة**، مع تجربة عدد الطبقات والـ neurons والـ Dropout والـ Learning Rate، وتم اختيار أفضل Architecture بناءً على Validation Accuracy.
+An automatic architecture search was performed across **7 different architectures**, varying:

+- Number of layers
+- Number of neurons
+- Dropout
+- Learning Rate

+The best architecture was selected based on Validation Accuracy.

 ### 5. Hybrid Ensemble

-تم دمج النماذج الأربعة باستخدام **Weighted Soft Voting** بالأوزان التالية:
+The four models were combined using **Weighted Soft Voting**.

 | Model | Weight |
 |---|---:|